hanchaoleng/ShapeConv/README.md

 ## Introduction
 We design a Shape-aware Convolutional(ShapeConv) layer to explicitly model the shape information for enhancing the RGB-D semantic segmentation accuracy.
-Specifically, we decompose the depth feature into a shape-component and a value component, after which two learnable weights are introduced to handle the shape and value with differentiation.
-Extensive experiments on three challenging indoor RGB-D semantic segmentation benchmarks, i.e., NYU-Dv2(-13,-40), SUN RGB-D, and SID, demonstrate the effectiveness of our ShapeConv when employing it over five popular architectures.
+Specifically, we decompose the depth feature into a shape-component and a base-component, after which two learnable weights are introduced to handle the shape and base with differentiation.

 ![image](img/shape_conv.png)